All Episodes

 So the two companies have come together.

-You know, you you I know years ago, I'll never forget, I was in this, you know, I lived in Alabama and I lived in Georgia.
+You know, I know years ago, I'll never forget, I was in this, you know, I lived in Alabama and I lived in Georgia.

 And I had never known about people literally in their backyards building a fire, heating up the oil, dropping the turkey in, and nearly blowing up the home.

-So what's amazing about the Butterball Electric Fryer system?
+So what's amazing about the Butterball Electric Fryer?

 What did they do wrong before you invented this thing?

-The reason is it's just like your stove.
+The reason is, it's just like your stove, John.

-Sean, if you cook bacon or or fry something on your stove and you leave it unattended, the oil will get to a flash point because it overheats.
+If you cook bacon or fry something on your stove and you leave it unattended, the oil will get to a flash point because it overheats.

-With the technology of the butterball electric fryer, it's guaranteed to never overheat the oil because it has the device in it, just like the restaurants shuts it down.
+With the technology of the Butterball Electric Fryer, it's guaranteed to never overheat the oil because it has a device in it just like the restaurants.

 Shuts it down.